digitoimistodude/dudestack-instructions/README.md

 - Gulp, nodejs and npm-modules with [devpackages](https://github.com/ronilaukkarinen/devpackages)
 - Landing pages with [modern-html5-boilerplate](https://github.com/ronilaukkarinen/modern-html5-boilerplate)

-### Bulding blocks for SCSS, jQuery, PHP
+### Tools / bulding blocks for SCSS, jQuery, PHP

 #### For building

+- [BitBucket](https://bitbucket.org/) - Bitbucket is a free code DVCS hosting site for Git and Mercurial.
+Manage your development with a hosted wiki, issue tracker and source code.
+- [RVM](https://rvm.io/) - RVM is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.
-- [Bower](http://bower.io/) - A package manager for the web (to install and update CSS/Javascript packages and their dependencies)
+- [Homebrew](http://brew.sh/) - The missing package manager for OS X
-- [Gulp](http://gulpjs.com/) - Automate and enhance your workflow
+- [Node.js](http://nodejs.org/) - Node.js® is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 - [npm](https://www.npmjs.com/) - A package manager for node/browsers/gulp/etc.
+- [Vagrant](https://www.vagrantup.com/) - Create and configure lightweight, reproducible, and portable development environments.
+- [Vagrant Manager](http://vagrantmanager.com/) - Manage your vagrant machines in one place with Vagrant Manager for OS X.
+- [Gulp](http://gulpjs.com/) - Automate and enhance your workflow (my gulpfile.js can be found in [devpackages](https://github.com/ronilaukkarinen/devpackages))
+- [BrowserSync](http://www.browsersync.io/) - Time-saving synchronised browser testing. (included in Gulp like in many other awesome tasks, check out my [devpackages](https://github.com/ronilaukkarinen/devpackages))
+- [Bower](http://bower.io/) - A package manager for the web (to install and update CSS/Javascript packages and their dependencies, see my [devpackages](https://github.com/ronilaukkarinen/devpackages))
+- [Composer](https://getcomposer.org/) - Dependency Manager for PHP
-- [devpackages](https://github.com/ronilaukkarinen/devpackages) - My setup for Gulp and Bower
+- [WP-CLI](http://wp-cli.org/) - A command line interface for WordPress
+- [Google Chrome Canary](https://www.google.com/chrome/browser/canary.html) - Google Chrome Canary has the newest of the new Chrome features.
+- [Sublime Text 3](http://www.sublimetext.com/3) - Sublime Text is a sophisticated text editor for code, markup and prose. (also check out my current [sublime-settings](https://github.com/ronilaukkarinen/sublime-settings))

-#### For developing
+#### For developing and designing

 ##### Layout